 Once selected, the mentor can expect to be required to complete 1-2 days training in the summer.
 Each mentor will be assigned up to eight (8) mentees for their cluster.
 They will be expected to organize, structure and conduct cluster meetings with their mentees after school.
-It is also expected that they will visit the classrooms of their mentees to observe, model and otherwise offer support to each mentee.
+It is also expected that they and their mentees will use the mentoring tools provided in the NTC Learning Zone (or its replacement) to establish goals, to establish action steps and support toward teacher growth.
+It is also expected that mentors will visit the classrooms of their mentees to observe, model and otherwise offer support to each mentee.
+Mentor/mentee visits to other classrooms are also recommended.
 Release days and compensation will be allocated according to the following schedule:

 Mentees Compensation Release Days

-(May be Used in 1 / 2 -day Increments)
+(May be Used in 1⁄2-day Increments)

 6-8 \$1,809.25 8

 4-5 \$1447.40 8

 3 or less \$1,085.55 6